ScottON/ScottON/_pages/about.md

 It’s obviously written by someone who isn’t a native speaker.
 It’s a HUGE waste of your money.

 That's what you're probably used to with other copywriters.
-TheyMost other copywriters just want to take your money, send you some awful copy, and then you never see them again.
+They just want to take your money, send you some awful copy, and then you never see them again.
 ## I work differently...

 If you choose to work with me you can be confident you'll not have those issues.
 I don’t want you to waste your money.
 I want you to be so happy with the results that you immediately think of me when your next project comes up.
 Tell me which medium the content is for, the target market, the aim of the piece, and I'll handle the rest.
 You carry on smashing your goals - or drinking wine, no judgement - while I craft the copy you deserve.